Shipt Review: Is It Worth the Added Cash for Convenience?

 For example, some of the offers I have seen included “$3 off your next order when you order $15 in this category” and “Get $5 off your next order when you order $10 in this category.”

 The first offer was for certain brands of snacks, and the second one was for Pepperidge Farms items.
 I have also seen “Get $5 off your next order when you order 5 items in this category.”

-Shipt does not accept clipped coupons at this time, but it plans to offer this in the future.
+Shipt does not accept clipped coupons at this time.

 View Your Order History